Mohamedaliabdikarim/Projeckt-one/README.md

 Explore more and stay connected with us!
 Check out our social media profiles for the latest updates, news, and community interactions.
 ![img](assets/images/footer.read.png)

+# Future Features
+---

+- Introduction of a login page where users interested in the moon can log in and post articles about the moon.
+- Implementation of a discussion section where users can engage in conversations and share images.
+- Creation of a page allowing users to upload and share images.

 ## Deployment

 To deploy github, follow these steps: